bw2/ConfigArgParse/CONTRIBUTING.rst

 For example, use ``1234-some-brach-name`` as the name of the branch working to fix issue 1234.
 Once your changes are ready and are passing the automated tests, open a pull request.

-Don’t forget to sync your fork once in while to work from the latest revision.
+Don’t forget to sync your fork once in a while to work from the latest revision.

 Pre-commit checks
 ~~~~~~~~~~~~~~~~~